sachin0034/LinkedIn-Profile-Scraper/README.md

 The script includes several error-handling mechanisms to ensure smooth execution:
 - Handles `TimeoutException`, `NoSuchElementException`, and `StaleElementReferenceException` when interacting with page elements.
 - Includes `traceback` for detailed error messages.

-## Contributions

-Feel free to fork this repository, submit pull requests, and suggest improvements!

-## License

-This project is licensed under the MIT License.